myanaros/docker-consul/README.md

 # About this Repo

+# My Changes

+Adding /consul/scripts directory for bind mounting health check scripts from the host.
+I have no idea how anyone uses this image without an easy way to pass in health check scripts.

 This is the Git repo of the Docker [official image](https://docs.docker.com/docker-hub/official_repos/) for [consul](https://registry.hub.docker.com/_/consul/).
 See [the Docker Hub page](https://registry.hub.docker.com/_/consul/) for the full readme on how to use this Docker image and for information regarding contributing and issues.

 The full readme is generated over in [docker-library/docs](https://github.com/docker-library/docs), specificially in [docker-library/docs/consul](https://github.com/docker-library/docs/tree/master/consul).